 We often tell ourselves stories to justify why a run was particularly bad or good but at the end of the day, we have a choice.
 We can choose how we react to whatever it is that we are experiencing.
 A mantra practice can help us to choose more wisely and enjoy peaceful running more often.

 Try this next time you are not feeling peaceful while running.
 It doesn't matter what has taken away your peaceful state of mind.
 It could be that you are frustrated because your running watch has stopped working properly.
 You may be feeling too hot or too tired, you may have a sudden ache or pain or maybe you have a recurring health issue that is threatening your ability to run.
-Whatever the reason, use the mantra below to help bring about more peaceful runs.
+Whatever the reason, try the mantra below to help bring about more peaceful runs.

 Try repeating the following mantra: "Allow What's Here."

-For example, if you are experiencing pain while running allow the pain to arise but let go of your judgement of the situation.
+For example, if you are experiencing pain while running, allow the pain to arise but let go of your judgment of the situation.
 Do not indulge in the stories that you tell yourself about the pain, such as, "this must be happening because I ran too much or too fast last time" or "I must be getting arthritis in my knees" or "maybe those new shoes I bought are not right for me" or "I must have done something wrong."

 Let go of all these interpretations of what is happening and just "be" with what you are experiencing without judgment or criticism.